cgneo/CarbonTracker/reports/WeeklyReport6.md

 This week, I fixed the console program bug and now the TCPserver server has been fully implemented.
 I worked with UI team to integrate the TCPclient with the existing UI.

 Next week, I will create the console version of client TCPserver and help merge  them with the UI.

+# Amine Lamouchi

+This week, I first attended a meeting to present the progress of the data team and did some demos of the code I wrote so far.
+After that I worked on merging the OCR with the queries program, but I was unsuccessful in solving their compatibility issues.
+This is mostly due to the difficulty of sending multiple queries at once, and parsing their response one by one.
+My goal is to solve this in the first half of the coming week as we are currently merging the different branches.